soqueroeu/Soqueroeu-TV-Backgrounds_V2.0/README.md

 **5** - After downloading Mega Bezel pack, see inside the .zip there is a folder called bezel.
 Copy this folder into the following directory: *Retroarch/shaders/shaders_slang*.</p>

 **6** - After downloading the TV Backgrounds pack, inside the .zip you will see a folder called Soqueroeu-TV-Backgrounds_V2.0.
-Unzip this folder to: Retroarch/shaders/</p>
+Unzip this folder to: *Retroarch/shaders*.</p>

 **7** - Open Retroarch and go to driver options (Settings&gt;Driver&gt;Video).
 Set the video driver to Vulkan.
 It also works with GLCore, but seems to be faster with Vulkan.</p>

 **8** - Still in Retroarch, go to Settings&gt;Video&gt;Scale.
-Set integer value scale to OFF Set the screen aspect ratio to match your monitor, for example 16: 9.</p>
+Set integer value scale to OFF.
+Set the screen aspect ratio to match your monitor, for example 16: 9.</p>

 **9** - With a game running, load a shader preset.
 Find presets in one of these directories:</p>
 */Retroarch/shaders/Soqueroeu-TV-Backgrounds_V2.0/presets/TV-Console*</p>